The Triangle Cross Ranch Natural Horsemanship Program

 Cowboy Horsemanship Philosophy and Equine Therapy at Triangle Cross Ranch

-Our Triangle Cross Ranch for troubled teens develops the minds, bodies and souls of troubled young men through active involvement in a ranching environment.
-As a boarding school for trouble teens, boys develop a sense of accomplishment at mastering new skills and learning how to work and communicate as part of a team.
+Our Triangle Cross Ranch for troubled teens develops the minds, bodies, and souls of troubled young men through active involvement in a ranching environment.
+As a boarding school for troubled teens, boys develop a sense of accomplishment at mastering new skills and learning how to work and communicate as part of a team.

 The greater self-esteem produced by living the ranch life is evident in increased respect for people, authority, the environment, and God.

 Horsemanship is an essential component of our programs for troubled youth.
 Like the young men at Triangle Cross Ranch, our horses come from many backgrounds and include Quarter Horses, Arabian, Paint Horse, and Mustangs.
 For most boys, bonding with a particular horse is immediate and the effect is profound, proving the old saying, “The outside of a horse is good for the inside of a man.”

 But it’s also true that “Many horses make a horseman,” so we expose boys to multiple horses shortly after they arrive.
 Some at-risk troubled teens have never been close to a horse—or even seen one in person—and the experience can contribute greatly to a young man’s healing process.